- Have you ever been caught in the grip of addiction?

 Have you given up?

 “Mary was overweight.
 The doctor assured her that the cause was not a physical problem, but was caused by her overeating.
 She tried several diets over a period of months.
 This wasn’t easy for her; she unrealistically expected dramatic and immediate results.
 Repeatedly, she broke her promises to herself.
-Eventually, discouragement turned to hopelessness, and Mary gave up trying to lose weight” (Erwin Lutzer).
+Eventually, discouragement turned to hopelessness, and Mary gave up trying to lose weight” (Erwin Lutzer, How to Say ‘No’ to a Stubborn Habit).

-If you’ve accepted failure as a way of life– a change of attitude is your first need.
-There are no easy formulas for changing, but change itself is impossible for those who accept defeat.
+If you’ve accepted failure as a way of life the first change needed is a change of attitude.
+Change is an impossible path for those who accept defeat.

 The psalmist prayed, “How can a young man keep his way pure?
 By living according to your word. … I have hidden your word in my heart that I might not sin against you” (Psalm 119:9-11).